Northern Lights Tours & Holidays

 What happens if a northern lights tour in Iceland is canceled?

-If a northern lights tour is canceled due to weather conditions, most tour companies will offer a full refund or the option to reschedule the tour for another night.
+If a northern lights tour is canceled due to weather conditions, most tour companies will offer a refund or the option to reschedule the tour for another night.
 It's important to check the cancellation policy of the tour company before booking.

 How long does a northern lights tour in Iceland last?